PvtJoker91/delivery_service/README.md

 ### Service for package managing and delivery costs calculating

-Project based on FastAPI, SQLAlchemy, MySQL, Docker
+Project based on FastAPI, SQLAlchemy, MySQL, Docker <br/>
+It uses MongoBD and TaskIQ fоr scheduled calculating packages delivery cost and adding calculation log as document to no-sql database

 ## Requirements